Preconception, Pregnancy Care, Labor Preparation and Post-Partum Recovery

-I met Jordana a year after she has given birth to her first child.
+I met Jordana a year after she had given birth to her first child.
 This young woman presented with symptoms of pain, exhaustion and pelvic health issues.
-She turned to be the dream patient because of her great compliance and understanding of the therapy process.
+She turned out to be the dream patient because of her great compliance and understanding of the therapy process.
 In her video she explains in her own words the importance of preconception, pregnancy and post-partum therapy to achieve optimum recovery and have a fantastic experience.

 Tara R. 38 years old

 Tara experienced numerous health issues during and after her first pregnancy.
 Although, she was planning to have one more child, she had difficulty getting pregnant.
 At a fertility clinic, Tara was told that she may not be able to conceive naturally.
 However, instead of proceeding immediately with IVF, she gave herself a timeline of 6 months.

 She worked closely with a naturopatic doctor and at Beyond physio, she was treated with moxibustion, TCM acupuncture and pelvic floor physiotherapy.
 Also, she was given moxa to use daily at home.
 Only a few months later Tara was able to conceive naturally.
 She gave a home birth to a healthy baby girl.
 Most likely her preconception treatments contributed for an ultimate experience and controlled uncomplicated labor.

 “Thank you so much!
 Your role was so integral in this process, I’d love to help anyone I can by sharing my experience.
 It was a dream pregnancy after thinking it wouldn’t be possible and then being able to have my homebirth after spending too much time at doctors and hospitals since Everly’s birth.
 Can’t wait to see you.”

 She gave a home birth to a healthy baby girl.
 Here are her own words: